-WANDERING JEW
+WANDERING JEW Tradescantia fluminensis

-Description: A ground cover with succulent stems, rooting readily at nodes.
-Spreads vegetatively and lacks seeds.
+Description: A ground cover with succulent stems, rooting readily at nodes on stems.
+Spreads by regrowth of fragments, no seed set in New Zealand.

-Recommended control: Whole plant is easily broken and is best removed by rolling up mats of stems.
-Bury or burn all vegetative parts.
+Recommended control: Whole plant is easily broken and is best removed by rolling up mats of stems and burying or burning all plant material.
 Stems can survive composting.
-Apply Vigilant with a paint roller over the area or spray with Glyphosate.
-Follow up.
+Weedwipe or overall spray with herbicide.
+Follow up needed.